ethereum/ethereum-org-website/src/content/nft/index.md

 ## What's an NFT? {#what-are-nfts}

-NFTs are tokens that we can use to represent a record of ownership.
-They let us tokenise unique items like art, collectibles, even real estate.
-They can only have one owner at a time and they're protected by the Ethereum blockchain – no one can modify the record of ownership or copy/paste a new NFT into existence.
+NFTs are tokens that we can use to represent ownership of unique items.
+They let us tokenise things like art, collectibles, even real estate.
+They can only have one owner at a time and they're secured by the Ethereum blockchain – no one can modify the record of ownership or copy/paste a new NFT into existence.

 NFT stands for non-fungible token.
 Non-fungible is an economic term that you could use to describe things like your furniture, a song file, or your computer.
-These things are not exchangeable for other items because they have unique properties.
+These things are not interchangeable for other items because they have unique properties.

 Fungibile items on the other hand can be exchanged as their value defines them rather than their unique properties.
-For example ETH is fungible because 1 ETH is exchangeable for another ETH.
+For example ETH or dollars are fungible because 1 ETH / $1 is exchangeable for another ETH / $.

 ### NFT examples {#nft-examples}